Amrita Chattopadhyay

 Amrita Chattopadhayay is an Indian film and television actress.
-Her debut film was Buddhadeb Dasgupta's Anwar ka Ajab Kissa After that, she acted in a number of Bengali, Hindi, and multilingual films.
+She debuted with Buddhadeb Dasgupta's film Anwar ka Ajab Kissa.
+After that, she has acted in a number of Bengali and Hindi films and web series, besides some multilingual international projects.

 Early life and education

 Amrita did her schooling at Patha Bhavan Kolkata.
 She graduated from St. Xaviers in sociology (with honours) and did her post-graduation studies at Jadavpur University, scoring first class marks in both cases.

 Career

 Filmmaker Buddhadeb Dasgupta's film Anwar ka Ajab Kissa marked her film debut.
 It did not release theatrically.
 She has acted in Bengali films as the protagonist, including Janla Diye Bou Palalo and Meher Ali.